andalugeeks/andaluh-www/README.md

 ### Run with Docker

-Run `ng build --prod` to build the project.
-Then run `docker-compose up --build` to build the docker image from `www/` built artifacts and running within a container with nginx.
-Edit the `docker-compose.yml` file with your preferences.
+Run `docker-compose up --build -d` to build and run a docker container with a development server.

 ## Support